Definition of

 * Quantum mechanics requires for its definition the use of self-adjoint operators that are defined on an infinite vector space.

-Typically, Newtonian mechanics obtains the momentum and then seeks the relationship between it and Newton's laws ("Law of force", "Law of inertia", etc.).
-However, modern physics brought with it a number of new points of view, and the advantages of such procedures when working with momentum were questioned.
+Generally, Newtonian mechanics obtains the momentum and then looks for the relationship between it and Newton's laws ("Law of force", "Law of inertia", etc.).
+However, modern physics brought with it a series of new points of view, and the advantages of such procedures when working with momentum were questioned.

-Mainly, it was shown that this fundamental magnitude is a property belonging to every physical entity, whether or not it has mass (as can be seen in the case of photons and fields).
-The Newtonian formula is based on the product of mass and speed, which is why it ignores any non-massive body.
+Mainly, it was evident that this fundamental magnitude is a property belonging to every physical entity, whether or not it has mass (as can be seen in the case of photons and fields).
+The Newtonian formula is based on the product of mass and velocity, which is why it ignores any non-mass body.